 By John Freivalds

-Freivalds runs a communications firm in Lexington.
+Freivalds runs an international communications firm in Lexington.